Travel guide

 • Automatically uploading travel photos and videos to the cloud.

-• Using the GPS navigator for hours while driving through the English or Scottish countryside.
+• Using GPS navigation for hours while driving through the English or Scottish countryside.

 • Leaving app updates on mobile data.

-A travel eSIM is the simplest way to have internet in the United Kingdom at a fixed price.
-You purchase a data plan before leaving, install it on your mobile, and upon landing, you connect to the local network without surprising surcharges or physical SIM card changes.
+A travel eSIM is the simplest way to have internet in the UK at a fixed price.
+You buy a data plan before you leave, install it on your phone, and when you land, you connect to the local network without surprising surcharges or physical SIM card changes.

-The great advantage is that you know what you're going to pay beforehand.
+The big advantage is that you know what you're going to pay in advance.
 Instead of relying on whether your operator includes the UK or not, you contract exactly the gigabytes you need for your trip, and that's it.
-Installation is done in 1 minute by scanning a code, and your Spanish number remains active to receive important calls and SMS.
+Installation takes 1 minute by scanning a code, and your Spanish number remains active for important calls and SMS.
 This is the option we recommend to anyone going to London, Edinburgh, or Manchester for a few days.
-You have all the details in our guide on eSIM for the United Kingdom, and you can see the available plans in the eSIM collection for the United Kingdom.
+You have all the details and available plans in the eSIM for the United Kingdom.
 With a fixed data plan, you control your spending from the first minute and travel worry-free.

 The golden rule is not to improvise.
 Decide on your connection solution before leaving home, adjust your phone settings to avoid automatic consumption, and always have a Wi-Fi alternative for heavy downloads.
 This way, you control your spending from minute one.

-These habits will save you headaches, whatever your rate:
+These habits will save you trouble, regardless of your plan:

-• Deactivate mobile data as soon as you land if you don't have a plan that covers the UK.
+• Turn off mobile data as soon as you land if you don't have a plan that covers the UK.

 • Download offline maps of your destination before traveling.

-• Use hotel, cafe, and museum Wi-Fi to sync photos and update apps.
+• Take advantage of hotel, cafe, and museum Wi-Fi to sync photos and update apps.

 • Carry an eSIM installed and ready to activate upon arrival.

-If your destination includes a stopover or route through other non-EU European countries, remember that the same problem affects places like Switzerland: we explain it in our guide on whether there is roaming in Switzerland.
-The logic post-EU borders is always the same: outside EU territory, cheap is no longer guaranteed.
+If your destination includes a layover or route through other non-EU European countries, keep in mind that the same problem recurs in any country outside the EU.
+The post-border logic is always the same: outside EU territory, cheap service is no longer guaranteed.

 Frequently asked questions

-Is roaming in the United Kingdom free after Brexit?
+Is roaming in the UK free after Brexit?

 Not automatically.
-When the UK left the European Union, the "roam like at home" rule ceased to apply.
-Some Spanish operators continue to include the United Kingdom free of charge, while others charge for it as an extra-community destination.
-It completely depends on your rate, so it is advisable to check before traveling.
+When the UK left the European Union, the "roam like at home" rule no longer applied.
+Some Spanish operators still include the United Kingdom at no cost, while others charge for it as a non-EU destination.
+It completely depends on your plan, so it's advisable to check before traveling.

 How much does it cost to use data in London with my Spanish plan?

-If your plan includes the UK, you use your normal bundle without surcharge.
-If it doesn't, it can cost anywhere from €2-6 per day with a pass, to several euros per megabyte on basic prepaid plans.
-These are indicative ranges for 2026; consult the official operator's website for the exact data of your contract.
+If your plan includes the UK, you use your normal data allowance without surcharge.
+If it doesn't, it can cost from about €2-6 per day with a pass, to several euros per megabyte for basic prepaid plans.
+These are indicative ranges for 2026; consult the official operator's website for the exact data for your contract.

 Do I need an eSIM to travel to the United Kingdom?

-It is not mandatory, but it is the safest option if your rate does not cover the UK or charges a lot.
-With a travel eSIM, you contract data at a fixed price, avoid surprises on your bill, and keep your Spanish number active.
+It's not mandatory, but it's the safest option if your plan doesn't cover the UK or charges a lot.
+With a travel eSIM, you contract data at a fixed price, avoid bill surprises, and keep your Spanish number active.
 It installs in 1 minute and you connect as soon as you land.

 How do I know if my operator includes the United Kingdom?